Web Analytics Made Easy -

 What is Iron?

 Iron is a metal in the transitional group 8 of the periodic table and is able to form variable oxidation states.
 Iron is mainly present in two forms, the soluble ferrous iron (Fe2+) or the insoluble ferric iron (Fe3+).
-Water that contains ferrous iron is clear and colorless as the iron is totally dissolved.
+Water that contains ferrous iron is clear and colourless as the iron is totally dissolved.
 When the iron is oxidised it turns into ferric iron.
-Water containing ferric iron has a reddish-brown color and possibly an insoluble sediment.
+Water containing ferric iron has a reddish-brown colour and possibly an insoluble sediment.
 Iron can also be found in the +6 oxidation state, for instance, as ferrate (FeO42-), a powerful oxidising agent.

 Metallic iron is rarely found in nature, as it readily oxidises, and is primarily present as oxides (iron ore) and to a lesser degree, silicate (fayalite) or sulphide.
 In natural environments iron dissolves when water runs over rocks or soil containing iron.
 The soluble iron content of surface waters rarely exceeds 1 mg/l, while groundwaters often contain higher concentrations.